vinaygoel/ars-workshop/README.md

 $KIBANA_HOME/bin/kibana
 ```

-Access the Kibana interface by [clicking here] (http://localhost:5601)
+Then, access the Kibana interface by [clicking here] (http://localhost:5601)

-When done exploring, stop the Kibana service by typing Ctrl+c in the terminal.
+When you're done exploring, stop the Kibana service by typing Ctrl+c in the terminal.

 ### Exercise-6: GeoIP using WAT data ###